nethra8902/Abstractive-Text-Summariser-With-NLP/README.md

 1. Colab notebook “Abstractive_Text_Summariser.ipynb” to be executed in Google Colab since only the missing libraries in Google Colab have been included in the *pip install* commands.
-2. Two datasets – news_summary_more.csv which is the file used for training and validation and news_summary_test.csv which has the test data to be demonstrated on the day of demo.
+2. Two datasets – news_summary_more.csv which is the file used for training and validation and news_summary_test.csv which has the test data to be demonstrated on the day of demo. (*Please send a request to nethra.viswanathan@gmail.com for dataset*)
 3. Custom attention layer “attention.py” which is imported into the notebook
-4. The weights of the trained model “s2s_lstm_weights_adam.h5” for testing the model.
+4. The weights of the trained model “s2s_lstm_weights_adam.h5” for testing the model. (*Not provided here*)
 5. Figure “LossPlot.png” which is the plotted graph of training and validation loss stored as an image for retrieval.
 6. The text file “logswrite.txt” which has a record of the corpus and sentence wise BLEU score for a